XQuartz/xquartz.github.io/releases/index.md

 Another way to get a current X11 installation on your system is through MacPorts.
-This is currently tested and supported on Tiger and newer versions of OS X. Visit [MacPorts](http://www.macports.org) to install it on your system.
+This is currently tested and supported on Tiger and newer versions of macOS.
+Visit [MacPorts](http://www.macports.org) to install it on your system.
 Once installed, run this command from Terminal.app to install the latest X11 server on your system: